 At the goal setting stage, you also need to consider whether there are any ethical considerations you wish to place on your investments.
-The environmental, social and governance (ESG) aspects of investment have become increasingly relevant to individual and institutional investors.
-As at April 2024, there was £104.3 billion invested in UK responsible investment retail funds according to the Investment Association (IA).
+The environmental, social and governance (ESG) aspects of investment are important factors to many individual and institutional investors.
+As at February 2025, there was £102.8 billion invested in UK responsible investment retail funds according to the Investment Association (IA).